 |

 receives it must come down pit road to respond to a NASCAR concern.
-A penalty is

 usually given to a driver that has been black flagged. |